baron1922/IOFT/readme.md

 # Internet of Four Things

-Converting a serial port into three digital outputs and one digital inputs.
+How to convert a serial port into three digital outputs and one digital inputs.

+I wrote this guide because the original sources that I previously used have disappeared.

 ## First get your serial port